 What to Expect When You’re Selecting

 Goodstock's in-house Butchers will help guide you every step of the way as you choose which steak to take home from our vast selection of high-quality Texas beef.
-We'll ask about about factors such as your preferred cooking method, price point, fat content and number of servings to make sure you leave with the right cut of Goodstock Angus, Goodstock Black Label or your preferred choice of meat for your occasion.
+We'll ask about about factors such as your preferred cooking method, price point, fat content and number of servings to make sure you leave with the right cut of Goodstock Angus, Goodstock USDA Prime or your preferred choice of meat for your occasion.

 Choosing Your Cut